-The Company's primary focus for 2013 continues to be the Naranjillo Property where exploration will be focused on establishing continuity along strike of the initial high-grade discovery.
-In addition, the Company plans to evaluate and interpret the results from the drill program initiated thus far on Vaquerias and evaluate whether there continues to be a major structural target under the historical shallow silver mine.
+The Company's primary focus for the coming year continues to be the advancement of the Naranjillo Property including planned exploration work focused on further establishing continuity along strike of the initial high-grade discovery.
+In addition, the Company plans to continue to evaluate and interpret the results from the drill program initiated thus far on Vaquerias, and assess whether there continues to be a major structural target under the historical shallow silver mine.

 In March 2013 the Mexican government denied the Company's initial application for a permit to drill at the Palo Alto Property.
 The Company has appealed the decision and a review by an appointed, independent magistrate is pending.
-Resolution is expected later in 2013, and assuming a favorable outcome, then the Company intends to carry out an initial drill program focused on exploring potential structures that have been identified through mapping and surface sampling.
+Resolution is expected in 2013 or early 2014, and assuming a favorable outcome, the Company intends to carry out an initial drill program focused on exploring potential structures that have been identified through mapping and surface sampling.

-The two other properties to which the Company either holds title to or that are pending formal title (La Joya, and Los Agustinos) may have exploration programs initiated in 2013.
-In addition, the Company continues prospecting and placing exploration licenses on any promising ground of interest.
+La Joya and Los Agustinos may have exploration programs initiated in 2014.
+The Company continues prospecting and placing exploration licenses on any promising ground of interest.
 Negotiations for prospective ground will proceed as opportunities arise.